 The lawful basis for processing personal data

-Treating Disorders London collects the data outlined above in order to provide psychological therapy to clients.
+Treating Disorders London collects the data outlined above in order to provide psychological therapy.
 No information you provide is passed on without your consent.
 We will never sell your information to others.

 What we do with your personal information